k1kolev/info/information/faq/general-questions-faq.md

 ## 2. What's inside of @@name?

 The @@name platform consists of a large number of modules.
-Each module is intended to support the operations and activities in a specific department, project, or work area - crm, logistics, production, finance, project management, etc.
+Each module is intended to support the operations and activities in a specific department, project, or work area in your company.

-A simplified list of the modules include:
+@@name modules offer functionality to carry out your daily operations in CRM, Logistics, Production, Finance, Project Management, Business Applications, and other fields and departments.

-Every module contains a variety of apps and features to support the respective
+Every module contains a variety of apps and features to ensure the respective functionalities.